ga-wdi-lessons/mongoose-intro/readme.md

 })

 ```
+>Mongo will add a primary key to each object, called ObjectId, referenced as _id in the data.

 **What are Mongoose Models?**

 * Mongoose Models will represent documents in our database.
 They are essentially constructors, which will allow us to preform CRUD actions with our MongoDB Database.